 - Plan, structure and manage maintenance jobs electronically

-- Add spare parts to a job
+- Add spare parts

 - Create and finalize jobs